email@example.com · 919.414.4167

 A native of Oregon, Laura attended Georgetown University and then moved to Raleigh where she earned a master’s degree at North Carolina State University.
 She has worked for the N.C.
 Dept. of Cultural Resources, served as executive director for a small heritage tourism non-profit, and held board positions with several non-profit organizations.
 She and her husband have two high school-aged children.

 Elena earned a degree in Sociology from Gordon College in Wenham, MA and a Master’s Degree from Iowa State University.
 She has worked at Iowa State University, Iowa Resource for International Service, Twin Cities Habitat for Humanity, and Community Thread.
 She has attended and/or led a number of mission trips throughout the US and beyond, including Mississippi, Arkansas, Mexico, Wales, and more.
 Elena lives in Cary with her husband and daughter.

 Before joining ZOE, Reegan served both local and international child-centered community development organizations.
 In March 2007, he joined the staff of ZOE, opening and growing the empowerment program initiative in partnership with Maua Methodist Hospital.
 He holds an MBA in strategic management from Kenya Methodist University.
 Reegan is married and has two daughters.

-Carolyne K. Gitonga recently joined ZOE in 2013 as social worker.
+Carolyne K. Gitonga recently joined ZOE in 2013 as a Program Facilitator.
 She is a holds a diploma in education from Kenya Technical Training College and a diploma in clothing technology from Kenya Technical University.
 Carol is married to Rev. Douglas Gitonga and has two children.

 Agnes Kendi (left) joined the ZOE staff in June 2012, and holds a B.A. in sociology.
 Agnes worked with Kenya Ministry of Gender, Children and Social Services as a social development officer for two years before becoming a tutor in African Institute of Development.
 She later joined Maua Methodist Hospital Financial Department before coming to ZOE.
 She is married and has two children.